Value Betting Explained

 For a soccer match Chelsea - Liverpool the probability estimates for the home team winning (Asian Handicap -0.5) and for a draw or the away team winning (Asian Handicap +0.5) could be 52% - 48% (total 100%).

 After comparing betting odds you find a bookmaker offering odds of 2.15 that Chelsea wins.
-At these odds, you would receive a larger payout than the true chance of the event happening would suggest.
+At these odds, you would receive a larger payout than the true chance of the event happening would suggest – this is what's known as a positive expected value (EV) bet.

 Coupled with a good staking plan this method of soccer value betting can be most rewarding.
 The Kelly staking plan is designed to maximize the growth of the betting bank over the long term.
 This long-term horizon suits value betting.